Juliana-Yakimchuk/Spark_MLLib-Machine-Learning/README.md

 # Spark_MLLib-Machine-Learning
-A collection of project solutions  - various ML algorithms implemented in Spark
+A collection of project solutions  - Basic regressions.